Last updated on November 7th, 2025 at 11:26 am

-It may be attractive to have an international work assignment in your job application résumé.
+It may be attractive to have an international work experience in your job application résumé.

 In a tight job market recruiters often look beyond academic qualifications and those who have track record of working overseas can improve their chances or employment of promotion.
 If this intrigues you, then you may want to investigate volunteer job opportunities in Belize.
 For those seeking jobs in Belize, this article examines a little known technique, that of getting your foot into the door by volunteering for a job.
 Like most countries, Belize does its best to make employment opportunities for it citizens first.
 Foreigners however can get a toe hold by first becoming a volunteer.
-Then slide in as an employee after getting their bearings.
+Then move in as an employee after getting their bearings.
+There are plenty of opportunities for volunteer work – mainly as a fee-paying member of a conservation expedition – or study at a field study centre or archeological field school.
+These options generally mean raising a considerable sum for the privilege and committing yourself to weeks (or months) of hard but rewarding work, often in difficult conditions.
+Many of the expeditions are aimed at students taking time off between school and university, and arrange work on rural infrastructure projects such as schools, health centres and the like, or on trails and visitor centres in nature reserves.
 Image above: British volunteer teaching glass blowing at Artemis Arts in western Belize.

 Church and medical-related mission work.
 This involves a week to several weeks of volunteer work in a medical or dental clinic, building churches or homes or other assistance.
 Usually these mission groups are based outside of Belize, often at a church or school or as a part of a local medical society, and volunteers travel to Belize at the same time, as a group.
 In most cases, volunteers pay for their own transportation to the country, along with personal expenses, but food and lodging sometimes is provided by the mission.
 Because these medical and religious missions are so diverse, it’s not possible to provide a list of them.
 We suggest you contact your church, college or local medical society and ask if they know of missions to Belize.
 If not, you may well raise the issue of why not?
 And perhaps spearhead your group’s first mission here.